rgovil17/TrainYourBrain/README.md

 <img src="/screenshots/Score.jpg?raw=true" width="220" alt="Displaying the final score, with the option to play again">

 ### Video
-Click on the following link to watch what the app looks like on a mobile.
+Click on the following link to watch what the app looks like on a mobile
 https://drive.google.com/open?id=1-LyEtb65VPccgT4504_JlK9Wia0eAmtR